adminkit/adminkit/README.md

 * **Customizable:** You don't need to be an expert to customize AdminKit.
 Our code is very readable and well documented.
 * **Fully Responsive:** With mobile, tablet & desktop support it doesn't matter what device you're using.
 AdminKit is responsive in all browsers.
-* **Cross Browser:** Our themes are working perfectly with: Chrome, Firefox, Safari, Opera and Edge.
+* **Cross-Browser:** Our themes are working perfectly with Chrome, Firefox, Safari, Opera, and Edge.
 We're working hard to support them.
-* **HTML5 & CSS3:** We use only modern web technologies, such as HTML5 and CSS3.
-AdminKit includes some subtle CSS3 animations, which will help you attract attention.
 * **Clean Code:** We strictly follow Bootstrap's guidelines to make your integration as easy as possible.
 All code is handwritten.
+* **No jQuery:** AdminKit, and all third-party libraries used in the product, do not require jQuery as a dependency.
-* **Regular Updates:** From time to time you'll receive an update containing new components, improvements and bugfixes.
+* **Regular Updates:** From time to time you'll receive an update containing new components, improvements, and bugfixes.

 ## Quick start